sarahadamsjack/Predicting-Misinformed-Views-About-COVID-19/README.md

 For the next phase of this project I will weight the ANES data with census level data to get a more accurate distribution of demographics.
 Further, I could merge data from other public opinion studies and surveys on public health to investigate historical trends in scientific misinformation.

 # Repository Structure
+├── data                                 <- Data folder with ANES Data

+├── experimental_code                    <- Folder with history of all code for project

-├── README.md                            <- The README for reviewers of this project
+├── README.md                            <- The README for this project

-├── main_notebook.ipynb                  <- Final notebook complete with narrative documentation

-├── presentation.pdf                     <- The slide deck for this project
+├── SJCapstone.pdf                       <- The slide deck for presentation of this project

-├── data                                 <- ANES data
+├── main_notebook.ipynb                  <- The simplified notebook and overview of all steps of this project